-Hotel Nikko San Francisco upgraded its previous 3.5 gallon per flush to 1.5 gallon per flush water closet and annually saves 6,000,000 gallons
+- Hotel Nikko San Francisco has worked with the SFPUC on reducing water faucet flow rates from 2.2 gpm to 1.0; and upgraded its previous 3.5 gallon per flush to 1.5 gallon per flush water closet.

 - "Green cards" allow guests to inform the hotel of their daily laundry preferences for linens and towels

-- The in-house laundry program utilizes a re-use system whereby the always fresh second and third rinse cycles are saved, filtered and used for the next first wash cycle, saving thousands of gallons of water each day
+- The in-house laundry program utilizes a re-use system whereby the always fresh second and third rinse cycles are saved, filtered and re-used for first cycles.

 Recyclables & Compost